Light Duty City Truck: Any city owned pickup truck, utility truck or one-ton truck.

 - Failure to follow this policy will be treated as a violation of City policy and may result in disciplinary action, up to and including termination.

 Employees should avoid situations requiring the backing of a vehicle with a trailer.
 When backing a vehicle with a trailer is necessary, the driver should locate and utilize another employee as a "spotter".
-Guidelines for Other Vehicles
+Guidelines for Parking Personal Vehicles

 When backing any parked vehicle is necessary, drivers are encouraged to walk completely around their vehicle before getting in and then look over their shoulder while backing.